rrwick/Autocycler-paper/commands.md

 ## Autocycler sequence-level errors

-To allow me to manually inspect the remaining sequence-level errors in Autocycler assemblies, I made Dnaapler-reoriented versions each, and where Dnaapler failed to find a starting position, I manually rotated any sequences to match the reference.
+To allow me to manually inspect the remaining sequence-level errors in Autocycler assemblies, I made Dnaapler-reoriented versions each, and where Dnaapler failed to find a starting position (some small plasmids), I manually rotated any sequences to match the reference.
 ```bash
 for s in Enterobacter_hormaechei Klebsiella_pneumoniae Listeria_innocua Providencia_rettgeri Shigella_flexneri; do
     cd ~/2025-04_Autocycler_paper/"$s"/assemblies